Fatzcarraldo

-"Fatzcarraldo" is the fourteenth episode of the twenty-eighth season of the American animated television series The Simpsons, and the 610th episode of the series overall.
+"Fatzcarraldo" is the thirteenth episode of the twenty-eighth season of the American animated television series The Simpsons, and the 610th episode of the series overall.
+The episode was directed by Mark Kirkland and written by Michael Price.
 It aired in the United States on Fox on February 12, 2017.
 The title is a spoof of the 1982 film Fitzcarraldo.

+In this episode, Homer starts eating at a chili dog stand that he went to as a child while Lisa joins the school radio show.
+Glenn Close guest starred as Mona Simpson.
+The episode received mixed reviews.

 This episode was dedicated in memory of animator Sooan Kim.

 Plot

-After Homer wins a button-counting contest and is allowed to leave work early (a cover for Mr. Burns to hide skeletons in the warehouse), Homer is happy as he heads home but looks horrified when he sees the cars of Marge's sisters in the driveway.
-Patty and Selma make the family go to the 38th annual DMV awards, which is the DMV's awards show that they will be hosting.
-Homer leaves the place in rage and leaves his family behind.
-He tries going to Krusty Burger, but they have taken all the meat off the menu and replaced it with vegan food.
-Homer drives around town, seeing that all restaurants have done this too.
-He comes across a rusty old trailer that serves gloriously unhealthy chili dogs and happily chows down.
+After Homer wins a button-counting contest and is allowed to leave work early, Homer is happy until he sees Marge's sisters at home.
+Patty and Selma make the family go to the DMV awards, which they host.
+Homer leaves the awards show in rage.
+He goes to Krusty Burger, but they changed the menu to only serve healthy food.
+As he looks for another restaurant, he comes across a trailer that serves chili dogs and eats there.